essential-contributions/essential-docs-hub/README.md

 ## 📢 Feedback and Contributions

 We value your feedback!
-If you notice outdated information or have suggestions for improvement, please contact the documentation team or create a pull request with your proposed changes.
+If you notice outdated information or have suggestions for improvement, create a pull request with your proposed changes.

-For any issues or additional help, feel free to open a ticket in our support system.

----

-**Happy Documenting!**
-The Documentation Team